cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 The Cloudflare OWASP Core Ruleset is designed to work as a single entity to calculate a threat score and execute an action based on that score.
 When a rule in the ruleset matches a request, the threat score increases according to the rule score.
 If the final threat score is greater than the configured score threshold, Cloudflare executes the action configured in the last rule of the ruleset.

 Configuring a *Low* threshold means having a high threshold value (60 or higher).
-This means that, when using a *Low* threshold, more rules have to match the current request for the Managed Ruleset to perform the configured action (the request threat score is the sum of the individual scores of rules that match).
+This means that, when using a *Low* threshold, more rules have to match the current request for the managed ruleset to perform the configured action (the request threat score is the sum of the individual scores of rules that match).

-Each rule in the Managed Ruleset is associated with a certain paranoia level (PL).
+Each rule in the managed ruleset is associated with a certain paranoia level (PL).
 Paranoia levels vary from PL1 to PL4.
 Higher paranoia levels provide increased protection, but can cause more legitimate traffic to get blocked due to false positives.
 If you use the highest paranoia level (PL4) you will probably need to disable some of its rules for applications that need to receive complex input patterns.

 ## Configure in the dashboard